jbrowne7/client-portfolio-risk-management-DB/README.md

 ## Use case
 An investment company wants a system to manage client portfolios and assess portfolio risk.
-They need to store data about clients, their portfolios, individual assets, transactions, and risk profiles, and run queries to support decision-making.
+They need to store data about clients, their portfolios, individual assets, transactions, and run queries to support decision-making.

 ## Entities
 - Clients